coli-saar/coli-saar.github.io/genplanstrategyrefine.md

 | Bas |  0  |  1 |  6 |  7 |  Re-implementation of Silver et al.    |

-* Re-implementation of Siler et al., adapted for a fairer comparison:
+* Re-implementation of Silver et al., adapted for a fairer comparison:
-  * more similar phrasing of prompts, including instructions to think step-by-step for NL strategy generation
+  * more similar phrasing of prompts, including instructions to think step-by-step for NL strategy generation.
-  * separation of the three parts of the pipeline
+  * separation of the three parts of the pipeline.
-  * example task an failed task is provided in the Python format during code generation
+  * example task an failed task is provided in the Python format during code generation.
-  * selection of final program based on debugging data
+  * selection of final program based on debugging data.

 **Symbolic Baselines**<br>